FredLackey/ory-sandbox/hydra/README.md

 ## Primary Hydra Instance & Client Credentials Flow

 One of the oddities not discussed in the original document is that Ory actually uses _two_ separate service instances of the Hydra product.
 In this next section they stand up the primary Hydra instance and blas through the Client Credentials flow.
+What is important to point out in this section is the actual public name of both Hydra and the Consent application; something that was not very clear in the original document.

 ![Primary Hydra Instance](./assets/img/comparison-004.png)